Distilling Virtual Examples for Long-tailed Recognition: Related Work

 Recently, long-tailed recognition has attracted lots of attention~\cite{cao2019LDAM,zhou2020BBN,cui2019classbalance,kang2019decoupling, tang2020longtailed}, including in recognition and detection~\cite{lin2017focal,tan2020equalization}.
 We will briefly review previous methods on long-tailed recognition and knowledge distillation.

-\textbf{Resampling:} One classic way to deal with long-tail distribution is data resampling.
+\textbf{Resampling/reweighting:} One classic way to deal with long-tail distribution is data resampling.
 The idea is to make the class distribution more balanced.
-It includes oversampling for minority categories~\cite{chawla2002smote, han2005borderline, shen2016relay} and undersampling for majority categories~\cite{he2009learning, drummond2003c4}.
-Other methods learn to sample~\cite{ren2020BALMS}.
+It includes oversampling for minority categories~\cite{chawla2002smote, han2005borderline, shen2016relay} and undersampling for majority categories~\cite{he2009learning, drummond2003c4} or learning to sample~\cite{ren2020BALMS}.
 However, resampling can cause problems in deep learning~\cite{chawla2002smote, cui2019classbalance}, \eg, oversampling may lead to overfitting, while undersampling limits the generalization ability of neural networks.

-\textbf{Reweighting:} Another commonly used method is to reweigh the loss function \cite{menon2020long}.
-This series of methods assign minority category instances more costs if they are misclassified or not confident~\cite{huang2016learning}.
-An intuitive strategy is to weigh samples based on the inverse of its class frequency~\cite{huang2016learning,ren2020BALMS}.
-Recently, the effective number of samples~\cite{cui2019classbalance} is proposed to replace class frequency, and Cao \etal~\cite{cao2019LDAM} designed a class-aware loss to enlarge the tail margin.
-Balanced softmax~\cite{ren2020BALMS} is proposed to replace the standard softmax transformation.
-There are also methods that change weights on the instance level~\cite{lin2017focal}.
+Another commonly used method is to reweigh the loss function \cite{menon2020long}.
+This series of methods assign minority category instances more costs which are always misclassified or not confident~\cite{huang2016learning, cui2019classbalance, cao2019LDAM, lin2017focal}.
+And balanced softmax~\cite{ren2020BALMS} is proposed to replace the standard softmax transformation.
+These methods, however, all sacrifice the accuracy of the head to compensate for the tail.

-\textbf{Decoupled training:} Recent works show that decoupling the representation and classifier learning significantly improves the performance on long-tailed datasets~\cite{kang2019decoupling,zhou2020BBN}.
-However, these methods do not deal with the under representation issue, which confines their improvement only to the classifier.
+\textbf{Decoupled training:} Recent works show that decoupling the representation and classifier learning improves the performance on long-tailed datasets~\cite{kang2019decoupling,zhou2020BBN} significantly.
+However, they did not take into account the under-represented features of tail categories, which confines their improvements only to the classifier.